cbmr-data/cbmr-data.github.io/esrum/_sources/usage/transfers.rst.txt

 your PC/Laptop, and services such as SIF/Erda or Computerome.
 Several of these sections may be useful on other systems than Esrum.

+File transfers (including project-to-project transfers) should generally be run on a compute node, as high amounts of network traffic may degrade performance on the head node for all users of the cluster.
+See the :ref:`s_interactive_session` section for how to open a shell on a compute node.

 If you have an existing compute project or dataset on a KU-IT managed cluster, then you may be able to connect it directly to the Esrum cluster and thereby remove the need for transferring data entirely.